Enter your zip to

 Of course, this isn’t to say that you can only choose a neutral color.
 Look to other homes in your neighborhood for inspiration.
 There are home buyers who appreciate variety, as long as the siding and trim color combinations are not fighting for attention and instead are complementary of each other and their surroundings.

-Does Color Affect Longevity of Siding?
+Does Color Affect the Longevity of Siding?

 The longevity of your siding depends on your home’s location—especially if natural disasters (hurricanes, tornadoes, or flooding) are common, or if you experience extreme temperatures like homeowners do in Phoenix, AZ.
-Depending on where you live, white siding may not be the best option because over time, it will show the elements of your region, like dirt, seaspray, etc. This will require more frequent cleaning to keep the film of dirt or atmosphere from taking its toll on the appearance of your home.
+Depending on where you live, white siding may not be the best option because, over time, it will show the elements of your region, like dirt, seaspray, etc. This will require more frequent cleaning to keep the film of dirt or atmosphere from taking its toll on the appearance of your home.

 Find the Right Contractor for Your Siding Project